 Swimming Championship ended on 27th July and all the teams have left Truro, Nova Scotia, Canada.
 Many new friendships were formed during the competition by both swimmers and supporters.
 Live streaming of the event was a bonus for all the supporters back home.
 Results were also available on meet mobile.
 Thank you to Canada for your amazing hospitality.
 We were made to feel welcome from the moment we set foot on Canadian soil.

 The standard of swimming continues to improve.
 This year there was a record number of entries in the junior category and there were juniors that made the open finals and medalled.
 There were 11 T21 World Records broken and 13 Mosaic World Records.
-For each World Record the swimmer scored an extra 20 points.
+For each World Record the swimmer scored an extra 10 points and a WR equalled 5 points.

 TopMale Swimmer – T21 Aran Miller (Australia)

 Top Mosaic Male Swimmer – Mosaic – Michael Qing (Canada)

 Top Female Swimmer – T21 – Dunia Camacho (Mexico)

 Top Female Swimmer – Mosaic – Ellen Stephenson (Great Britain)